 About Shrink Packaging

-Shrink Wrapping, Shrink Packaging or Bundle Wrapping is a packaging process in where a group of products is wrapped in shrinkable plastic film which after exposing to hot air, to holds the products firmly together for transport, as a sales unit or for ease of inventory management.
+Shrink Wrapping, Shrink Packaging or Bundle Wrapping is a packaging process in where a group of products is wrapped in shrinkable plastic film which, after exposing to hot air, holds the products firmly together for transport, as a sales unit or for ease of inventory management.

 Our website is designed to help you decide if and what shrink packaging process and machine is right for your product and environment.
 However, one has to be aware that not all products can be transported and handled by machine and not all products can be shrink wrapped.
 Contact Autopack and use our experience to quickly find a competitive solution for your needs.